nova-video-player/aos-AVP/faq/faq.md

 In any case please make sure that you have not forced software decoding in the settings of Nova Video Player (Settings/Software decoding).

+## What is the best network protocol to play high bitrate video files?

+According to benchmarks, sftp and webdav are the best network protocols to play high bitrate video files (e.g. large 4k).

+Current SMB implementation is known to have difficulties to play 30Mbps videos.

+## I cannot connect to a webdav server

+When adding/browsing a webdav network shortcut, you need to fill the following dialog inputs:

+* dropdown menu: to select webdav or webdavs network protocol (i.e.: http or https)
+* server address: hostname/IP address (i.e. not an url) without specifying the path (e.g. [my.webdav.com](https://my.webdav.com))
+* port: usually 443 for webdavs and 80 for webdav (on Synology NAS it is 5006 or 5005)
+* path: url path for the server starting with a slash (e.g. `/dav`)

 ## How multimedia information is retrieved?

 Nova relies on external services to retrieve multimedia information (descriptions and posters/backdrops) based on your video collection: